ianbollinger/haskell-style-guide/haskell-style.md

 Imports should be grouped in the following order:

 1. standard library imports
-2. related third party imports
+2. related third-party imports
-3. local application/library specific imports
+3. local application or library specific imports

 Put a blank line between each group of imports.